Turn Up the Music! How Music Impacts Quality of Life for Seniors

 Additionally, Senior LIFE’s day center offers a warm and inviting space where LIFE members can socialize, receive hot meals, see the doctor, and receive therapies from their healthcare and personal services team.
 And many of the activities that Senior LIFE members can participate in at the Senior LIFE Center incorporate music.

-Improving Quality of Life for Seniors: Infusing Music Into Everyday Life
+Infusing Music Into Everyday Life

 By incorporating music into their everyday life, seniors can give their quality of life a much-needed boost.

-Aging adults benefit from music that improves their moods, brings back older, happy memories, encourages socialization, and promotes overall mental and physical health.
+Older adults benefit from music that improves their moods, brings back older, happy memories, encourages socialization, and promotes overall mental and physical health.

 If you’re a caregiver, you can help choose music that improves quality of life for seniors by selecting music that is: